chieftools/flowguard-proxy/README.md

 }
 ```

-## Security Configuration
+## IP lists

-### IP List System

-FlowGuard includes a built-in high-performance IP list system using radix trees for 10M+ lookups/second.
-Lists are loaded from URLs or files and automatically refreshed.

-**Configuration:**
+FlowGuard stores IPv4 and IPv6 prefixes in memory.
+A list can use a URL, a local
+file, or a URL with a local-file fallback.
+URL lists refresh at their configured
+interval and use ETags when the source provides one.

+Configuration:

 ```json
 {
   "ip_lists": {